apache/tvm/docs/langref/relay/expressions.rst

 Expressions
 ===========

-The Relay IR is a pure, expression oriented language, with a dataflow fragment and structured control flow.
-Although Relay's representation is a tree, it is possible to view the dataflow fragments as graph for purposes of writing and expressing transformations.
+The Relay IR is a pure, expression-oriented language with distinct dataflow and control flow language fragments.
+Although Relay's representation is an abstract syntax tree, it is possible to view the dataflow fragment as graph for purposes of writing and expressing transformations.

-The below sections make an attempt to clearly split the dataflow fragment from the control fragment.
+The below sections make an attempt to clearly split the expressions which are pure dataflow (equivalent to traditional computation graphs) from the extended expressions which contain control flow.

 ====================
 Dataflow Expressions
 ====================

-First we will cover the set of nodes which do not involve control flow, this fragment of the language is semantically equivalent to pure computation graphs without control flow.
+First we will cover the set of expressions which do not involve control flow;
+this fragment of the language is semantically equivalent to pure computation graphs without control flow.

 Constants
 ~~~~~~~~~

 Relay programs can contain constant Tensor values.
 This node represents
-a constant tensor value (values are either Tensors, Products, or Closures in Relay).
+a constant tensor value (see :py:mod:~tvm.relay.Value for more details).
 The constants are represented as :py:class:`~tvm.NDArray`, allowing us to utilize
 TVM operators for constant evaluation.